heygrady/react-redux-notes/react-redux-starter-kit-todos.md

   })
   ```

 2. We need to specify a [`getComponent(nextState, cb)`](https://github.com/reactjs/react-router/blob/master/docs/API.md#getcomponentnextstate-callback) function in order to lazy-load our route.
-This is specified as being designed for code-splitting in the react-router manual.
+This is designed for code-splitting as specified in the react-router manual.
 We're going to be using [Webpack for code-splitting](https://webpack.github.io/docs/code-splitting.html).
-If you want to specify a route without using aync loading you can use [`component`](https://github.com/reactjs/react-router/blob/master/docs/API.md#component) instead.
+If you want to specify a route without using aync loading you can use [`component`](https://github.com/reactjs/react-router/blob/master/docs/API.md#component) instead (but you should use async unless you have a good reason not to).

   ```js
   // ...